 Mgahinga National Park is situated within south-western Uganda and stretches for about 34 square kilometers, making it the country’s smallest Conservation Area but everything it offers is beyond its size.
-This site is where silver meets Gold because it’s the only place in Uganda where both the Mountain gorillas and Golden monkeys are found.
+This site is where silver meets gold because it’s the only place in Uganda where both the Mountain gorillas and Golden monkeys are found.

-As small as it is, Mgahinga National Park is a home to three of the eight Virunga Volcanoes (the Mufumbiro Mountains) including Sabinyo, Gahinga and Muhabura as well as the famous Batwa Trail that gives tourists an insight to the life of the Pygmies-the original inhabitants of the Forest before it was gazetted into a National Park in 1991.
+As small as it is, Mgahinga National Park is a home to three of the eight Virunga Volcanoes (the Mufumbiro Mountains) including Sabinyo, Gahinga, and Muhabura as well as the famous Batwa Trail that gives tourists an insight into the life of the Pygmies-the original inhabitants of the Forest before it was gazetted into a National Park in 1991.
 Therefore, the jaw-dropping activities tourists who visit this Park can enjoy include;

 Golden monkey tracking

 Mgahinga National Park is the only place in Uganda where Silver meets Gold because it’s the only Park where both Mountain gorillas and Golden monkeys are found.
-The endangered Golden monkeys are also habituated (for at least two years) thus are able to be seen by tourists without them shying or running away.
-They are characterized by their golden bodies, cheeks and tails with black limbs and beautiful crowns on their heads and tail-ends.
-Unlike mountain gorillas that are found on the upper slopes, Golden monkeys occupy the Bamboo forests thus are easier to track but are more playful thus sometimes difficult to have clear sightings.
+The endangered Golden monkeys are also habituated (for at least two years) and thus are able to be seen by tourists without them shying or running away.
+They are characterized by their golden bodies, cheeks, and tails with black limbs and beautiful crowns on their heads and tail-ends.
+Unlike mountain gorillas that are found on the upper slopes, Golden monkeys occupy the Bamboo forests and thus are easier to track but are more playful thus sometimes difficult to have clear sightings.

 Nature walks or Hiking